Lakhpat: Gurudwara Guru Nanak Darbar

-500 years old gurudwara, part of world heritage sites.

 Other

 Sayyed Pir Shah Dargah has nine-domed with intricate carvings.
 Nani Mai Dargah, Hatkeshwar Temple amongst others in the old town are reminisces of the past.

+Khatiya, a village within the borders of Lakhpat taluka, has gained international attention due to recent discovery of graves and burial artifacts related to the Indus Valley Civilisation.

 BSF Post

 The seaward side of the fort is guarded by Border Security Force (BSF) of India soldiers as it is not far away from international border between India and Pakistan marked in salt marsh land.
 There are BSF guards posted on the fort's fortifications and the nearby Border Outpost.